HGalletti/HGalletti/README.md

 https://github.com/HGalletti/Bicicletas-Adventure-Works (Data analytics and visualization with Power Bi.
 A Power BI project from a Udemy course).

+https://github.com/HGalletti/Password-Manager (Programming in Python.
+A simple application to store, view and generate passwords of websites).

 ### You can follow me on:

 [Linkedin](https://www.linkedin.com/in/hern%C3%A1n-galletti/)